 Unit pricing tells you how much you’re paying per basic unit of whatever it is you’re buying.
 So for paper towels, it’s the price per square foot.
 For toilet paper, it might be the price per sheet.
 For canned goods, it might be the price per ounce.

-Once you understand this, you can begin to get a better understanding of pricing and value for everything you buy.
+Once you understand this, you can begin to get a better understanding of the pricing and value of everything you buy.

-Let’s say your grocery store has a sale on small individual packages of paper towels one week.
-They may have a unit price of 1.5 cents per square foot at the sale price.
-But a larger package that’s not on sale may have a unit price of 1.0 cents per square foot.
+Let’s say your grocery store has a sale on small individual packages of paper towels.
+The packages may cost 1.5 cents per square foot at the sale price.
+But a larger package that’s not on sale may have a unit price of just a penny per square foot.

 In this example, the bigger package that’s not on sale actually offers more value for your dollar than the smaller package.
 Why?
-Because you’re paying less per square foot (1.0 cents) for the bigger package that’s not on sale vs. the smaller sale-priced package (1.5 cents).
+Because you’re paying less per square foot (1.0 cents) for the bigger package that’s not on sale versus the smaller sale-priced package (1.5 cents).

-Look for the unit pricing for an item just below it, on the tag on the grocery shelf.
+Look for the unit price of an item just below it, on the tag on the grocery shelf.
 Not sure exactly what you’re looking for on the tag itself?
-See this example in which we’ve highlighted the unit prices on the shelf tags:
+Take a look at the example below.
+We’ve highlighted in green the unit prices on the shelf tags.